The Banking Regulation Review: Switzerland

 Under FINMA practice, the strategic management, supervision and control by the board of directors, the central management tasks of the management, and decisions concerning the establishment or discontinuation of business relationships may not be delegated to another affiliated or non-affiliated entity.
 As a result, a Swiss bank that is a subsidiary of a foreign group must be granted a certain degree of independence in its decision-making process.
 General instructions and decisions from a foreign parent entity are permitted, however.
 For the rest, as a general rule, outsourcing of other functions within a Swiss bank to affiliated or non-affiliated service providers both in Switzerland and abroad is generally permitted, subject to the satisfaction of certain requirements, in particular in relation to Swiss banking secrecy and data protection rules.
-Since 1 April 2018, outsourcing by banks has been governed by FINMA Circular 2018/3, which replaced Circular 2008/7 and regulates the way in which banks handle outsourced services.
-The Circular retains its principle-based and technology-neutral approach and imposes, inter alia, the following changes in comparison to the previous rules:
+Since 1 April 2018, outsourcing by banks has been governed by FINMA Circular 2018/3, which regulates the way in which banks handle outsourced services.
+The Circular retains its principle-based and technology-neutral approach and imposes, inter alia, the following rules:

 - banks must maintain an up-to-date inventory of all outsourced services, including information regarding the outsourced services, the service provider, the service recipient and the responsible unit within the financial institution;